 Call us if you are facing a drug charge…

-If you are facing a conviction for marijuana possession for the purpose of sale in Nevada, you can schedule a free consultation with our Las Vegas criminal defense lawyers.
+If you are facing a conviction for marijuana possession for the purpose of sale in Nevada, you can schedule a consultation with our Las Vegas criminal defense lawyers.

 ¿Habla español?
 Más información acerca de la posesión de marihuana con fines de venta en Nevada.

 Arrested in California?
 See our article on Health & Safety Code 11359 HS.

 Arrested in Colorado?
 See our article on Colorado marijuana laws.